jvtalwar/GRIEVOUS/GRIEVOUS_Tutorial/README.md

-# GRIEVOUS Tutorial: Datasets and Validation!
+# GRIEVOUS Tutorial: Datasets and Validation

 Welcome intrepid investigator to the GRIEVOUS tutorial's datasets and validation directory.
 Here you will find the test datasets specified in the [tutorial](https://github.com/jvtalwar/GRIEVOUS/wiki/Data,-Preprocessing,-And-Formatting), in the `Datasets/Sarcoidosis/` subdirectory.
 You can download these datasets by cloning the GRIEVOUS github repository with `git clone https://github.com/jvtalwar/GRIEVOUS`.